jaredpar/csharplang/proposals/struct-improvements.md

 The rules specifically need to ensure such code does not compile because it would represent a back compat break.
-Prior to the introduction of `ref` fields all calls to `ConstructorLikeMethod` had a return which was *safe-to-escape* to the enclosing method.
+Prior to the introduction of `ref` fields all calls to `ConstructorLikeMethod` had a return which was *safe-to-escape* to outside the enclosing method.
 Clearly this can no longer be true if it is implemented by calling our newly defined `Span<T>` constructor.

 ```cs
 Span<int> Example()